Better energy

 Are solar batteries expensive?

-The solar battery has actually been around for decades but it was expensive, and so out of reach for most of the population.
+The solar battery energy storage system has actually been around for decades but it was expensive, and so out of reach for most of the population.
 But thanks to recent leaps in technology, batteries are fast becoming a more viable option for solar consumers.
 Battery costs fell by 14% each year from 2007 to 2014, and even more dramatic cost reductions are expected in the not-so-distant future.
-Analysts predict that half of all Australian households will adopt a solar and battery system in the next 10 years.
+Analysts predict that half of all Australian households will adopt solar and battery systems in the next 10 years.

 Does a solar battery installation make sense for you now?